/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 4,400 km

-From Nantes (France) to the Danube Delta (Bulgaria)
+From Nantes in France to the Danube Delta in Bulgaria

-We can also call it the “route of the great rivers,” since for long stretches it follows the course of the Loire, then the Rhine and Danube, to its outlet in the Black Sea.
-It includes the Danube cycle path, with its very famous stretch from Passau to Vienna traveled by hundreds of cyclists every year.
-This is followed by the “truest” section of the Danube cycle path, the one connecting Vienna, Bratislava, and Budapest, where the 3 splendid capitals take center stage.
-As you continue towards Serbia and Bulgaria, nature reigns supreme.
+We could also call it the ‘Route of the Great Rivers’, as it follows the courses of the Loire, Rhine and Danube for long stretches, eventually reaching the Black Sea.
+It includes the famous Danube cycle path, which is travelled by hundreds of cyclists every year on the stretch from Passau to Vienna.
+Next comes the ‘pinnacle’ section of the Danube cycle path, connecting the three splendid capitals of Vienna, Bratislava and Budapest.
+As you continue towards Serbia and Bulgaria, nature takes centre stage.

 Eurovelo 7 The Way of the Sun